“Becoming is better than being.”—Carol Dweck

 Let me begin with Martha’s story (as told in my book, A Family Caregiver’s Guide: 7 Secrets to Convert Negative Triggers to Positive Emotions):

 “I have been caring for Mom and Dad for nearly twelve years now.
-Six of the years have been 24/7 living with Mom and Dad until he died two years ago.
+Six years have been 24/7 living with Mom and Dad until he died two years ago.
 We all know how stressful life is when caregiving.
 And it only builds up.

 “Also, I have had anxiety/panic disorder for the last thirty years.
 Anyway, a close friend and I were chatting, and we were saying how we don’t feel ‘happy’ and haven’t felt so for a long time, but we don’t know why or what is missing.